Our role

 As an effective competition agency and regulator we also help to ensure:

-regulated businesses face incentives to provide long-term benefits for consumers.
+- regulated entities face incentives to provide long-term benefits for consumers.

 Competition is a key driver for delivering greater productivity and growth in the economy.
 It incentivises firms to innovate, and rewards efficiencies in business.
 Through regulation we seek to achieve comparable outcomes in markets with little or no competition.